git-town/git-town/README.md

 * keep your feature branch in sync with the rest of the world using <a href="#git-sync">git sync</a>
 * when done with a feature, merge it into the main branch with <a href="#git-ship">git ship</a>
 * keep a forked repository up to date with its upstream using <a href="#git-sync-fork">git sync-fork</a>
-* refactor selected commits from one feature branch into a dedicated one using <a href="#git-extract">git extract</a>.
+* extract existing commits into their own feature branches using <a href="#git-extract">git extract</a>.

-All Git Town commands automatically clean up (prune) no longer existing remote branches from your branch list.
+Git Town automatically prunes no longer existing remote branches from your branch list.

 Hint: the examples below assume "master" as the main branch name (this is <a href="#configuration">configurable</a>),